allex0604/Selected-Topics-in-Visual-Recognition-using-Deep-Learning-2021/VRDL_110-1_HW3/README.md

 Test:

-use test_coco to get instance_test2017.json
+use test_coco.py to get instance_test2017.json

 must run the following command in the mmdetection folder